rosell/valawai-proposal/README.md

 # valawai-proposal

-A proposal of how the valawai can be.
+A proposal of how the valawai platform.